rockettheme/docs/Docs/joomla/basic/menu_manager.md

 Managing Your Menus
 ---------
-Proper menu management is important to making sure your site is well organized and efficient.
+Proper menu management is important to make sure your site is well organized and efficient.
 It's easily to work yourself into a corner by creating redundant menus or find some of your modules out of order when the wrong option is changed.

 ![][new_menu_3]